pandeypearl/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 # 0x03.
 ES6 data manipulation

 JavaScript tasks focussing on the follwing concepts:
-	x How to use map, filter and reduce on arrays x Typed arrays
+	+ How to use map, filter and reduce on arrays
+	+ Typed arrays
-	x The Set, Map, and Weak link data structures
+	+ The Set, Map, and Weak link data structures

 ## Tasks